nodefluent/kafka-streams/README.md

 async (Promises) and sync stream operators e.g. `stream$.map()` or `stream$.asyncMap()`
 super easy API :goberserk:
 your kafka broker should be version `>= 0.9.x`
-the lib is based on `sinek`, which is based on node-kafka's `ConsumerGroups` therefore it still requires a zookeeper connection (dont worry, your offset will be stored in the kafka broker)
+the lib is based on `sinek`, which is based on kafka-node's `ConsumerGroups` therefore it still requires a zookeeper connection (dont worry, your offset will be stored in the kafka broker)